Water Conservation and Efficiency

 Free Water Conservation Kit

-The City is now offering free kits to all water and/or sewer customers.
+The City is now offering free kits to all water and/or sewer customers (one kit per utility account).
 Kits include:

 Water Efficiency Checkups